sohanpalh/token_bucket_go/README.md

-# token_bucket_go
+# Token Bucket Implementation.
-Token Bucket implementation in go
+This is simple go application for Token bucket implementation.
+Details about the code can be found here https://medium.com/@harmansohanpal/fde77c76b05c.